onepwnman/onepwnman.github.io/_posts/2023-09-27-SOMEIP-Fuzzing2.md

 | 160.48.199.121 | infotainment |
 | 160.48.199.125 | infrastructure.testability |

 In the Test Bench environment, it was confirmed that the network of the same range as the virtual environment and the same IP address are used.
 However, in the case of a real vehicle, each IP address of the dummy binary is bound to a different ECU.
 In order to connect to the vehicle network in a real vehicle environment and analyze it, the Ethernet interface address of the PC must be changed to an unallocated 160.48.199.xx range and the Ethernet base speed must be changed using a 100BASE-T1 switch.
 This process is required because the base speed of the vehicle network is different from the Ethernet network of the PC that we commonly use.

 Since our fuzzing target IP is 160.48.199.99, which is the MGU22, we can consider two cases.
-The first is fuzzing the service offered by MGU22. (request/response) The second is to tamper with the event messages sent to MGU22 by the services that MGU22 subscribes to.
+**The first is fuzzing the service offered by MGU22. (request/response)** **The second is to tamper with the event messages sent to MGU22 by the services that MGU22 subscribes to.**

-Also, this method can be used if a connection has already been established between MGU22 and the controller.
+Also, message hooking can be used if a connection has already been established between MGU22 and the controller.
-If the connection between the dummy binary (ECUs) and QEMU (MGU22) is disconnected, the simulation will end, so we can only modify the messages sent from IP 160.48.199.16 (body.access) to 160.48.199.99 when fuzzing.
+In the case connection between the dummy binary (ECUs) and QEMU (MGU22) is disconnected, the simulation will end, so we can only modify the messages sent from IP 160.48.199.16 (body.access) to 160.48.199.99 by hooking the message for fuzzing.

-However, using a tool like Frida, you can fuzz the SOME/IP communication between other controllers and MGU22 by hooking the messages sent from the dummy binary to QEMU.
+Using a tool like Frida, you can fuzz the SOME/IP communication between other controllers and the MGU22 by hooking the messages sent from the dummy binary to QEMU.

-In a real test bench setup environment, you can fuzz by removing one controller from the network, then sending the SOME/IP messages sent by the removed controller from the PC to simulate the normal system state.
+In a real test bench setup environment, you can remove one controller from the network, then send the SOME/IP messages from the PC to the MGU22 to simulate the normal system state.

 For example, if you remove the left lidar with the address 160.48.199.74 from the SOME/IP network, then connect the PC to the SOME/IP network and send the packets sent by the left lidar to MGU22, you can simulate a virtual lidar with the PC.
-You can fuzz by modifying the packets, and this is a common way to fuzz CAN and Ethernet-based vehicle networks.
+You can fuzz by modifying the packets, and this is a common way to fuzz CAN or Ethernet-based vehicle networks.
-I'll cover the details in another post.

 Let's take a look at the actual SOME/IP-SD message pcap capture now.
 Wireshark supports the SOMEIP schema from version 3.2.0.